Friday, October 4, 2024

 Another way to extend the shelf life of your homemade beef stew is to use a pressure canner.
 This method involves placing the stew in jars and processing them at high temperatures to kill any bacteria.
 The canned stew can then be stored at room temperature for up to a year.
 However, it’s important to follow proper canning procedures to ensure the safety and quality of the stew.

-See also How To Thicken Up Beef Stew In Crock Pot
+See also Beef Stew Sweet Potatoes Instant Pot

 The Best Way to Freeze Beef Stew for Long-Term Storage